AKVIS Enhancer can work independently as a standalone program or as a plug-in to a photo editor.

 You can navigate and scale the image using the Navigator.
 The frame in the Navigator surrounds the area of the image which is visible in the Image Window; the area outside of the frame will be shaded.
 The frame can be dragged, thereby changing the visible portion of the image.
 To move the frame, place the cursor within it, left click the mouse, and then drag.

-Use the slider or the buttons and to scale the image.
-When you click on the button or move the slider to the right, the image scale increases.
-When you click on the button or move the slider to the left, the image scale reduces.
+Use the slider to scale the image.
+When you move the slider to the right, the image scale increases.
+When you move the slider to the left, the image scale reduces.

 You can also change the image scale by entering a new coefficient into the scale field.
 The fall-down menu shows some frequently used coefficients.